Isa Tengblad

 Isa Sanna Mattiasdotter Tengblad (born 25 April 1998), known professionally as simply Isa (stylized as ISA) is a Swedish singer, songwriter, and producer.
+She is best known for her participations in Melodifestivalen 2015 and Melodifestivalen 2016.
+The nightcore remix of her 2012 single "Bomb" has amassed over 20 million views on YouTube across several re-uploads.
+She independently released her most recent EP in fall 2022, titled "Anxiety Boulevard," which she also produced and wrote.
+In addition to her career as a performer, Tengblad has written and produced songs for artists such as Jordin Sparks and Peg Parnevik.

+Life and career

+Early career

 She participated in Småstjärnorna, which was broadcast on TV4, where she imitated singer Jill Johnson.
 She also competed on Talang Sverige in 2009 as a member of the duo Electrified.
 In the summer of 2012, she released the single "Bomb".
 She performed the song at Sommarkrysset the same year.
-In 2014 she released the single "What Are We".
+The nightcore remix of the song went viral and has currently surpassed 20 million views on YouTube across several re-uploads.
+In 2014, she released the single "What Are We".

+Melodifestivalen

 Tengblad participated in Melodifestivalen 2015 with the song "Don't Stop" in the competition's third semi-final.
 She made it to the final in Friends Arena finishing 7th overall.
 In May 2015, she participated as a member of the Swedish jury in the Eurovision Song Contest 2015.

-She also took part in Melodifestivalen 2016 with "I Will Wait", where she advanced to the Second Chance after placing 3rd in her semi final, but did not qualify for the Final.
+She also took part in Melodifestivalen 2016 with the song "I Will Wait."
+She advanced to the Second Chance round after placing 3rd in her heat, but did not qualify for the final after losing by less than 1% of the vote.

+She went on to co-write Malou Prytz's Melodifestivalen 2019 entry "I Do Me", which placed 2nd in the second semi-final and qualified directly to the final where it ended in 12th place.

+In addition to participating as an artist and songwriter at Melodifestivalen, Tengblad has provided live backing vocals for several acts.
+These include "Ballerina" (2020) and "Bananas" (2022) by Malou Prytz, "For the Show" (2023) by Melanie Wehbe, "Låt hela stan se på" (2023) by Ida-Lova, "Where Did You Go" (2023) by Kiana, and "One Day" (2023) by Mariette.

+2017–present

 After competing in Melodifestivalen, she released numerous singles under her own independent label, Licious Music.
-Her 2018 single "Perfect" was streamed over 2 million times on Spotify and she released her debut album (titled "Debut Album") on 24 May 2019.
+Her 2018 single "Perfect" was streamed over 2 million times on Spotify and she released her debut album, titled Debut Album, on 24 May 2019.

-Tengblad is an active songwriter, having co-written "You" released by Charlie Who? with over 18 million streams (2017), "I Love It Loud" released by Dutch vlogger Djamila (2018), and "27 Sorries" released by Peg Parnevik (2019).
-She also co-wrote Malou Prytz's Melodifestivalen 2019 entry "I Do Me", which placed 2nd in the second semi-final and qualified directly to the final where it placed 12th.

-She released her single "Who the Hell" on 22 November 2019 after partnering with Corite.
-Her latest single "Walk Like Jesus" was released on 22 May 2020.
+Tengblad released her second EP "Anxiety Boulevard" in October 2022.

+In fall 2023, Tengblad starred in the musical The One by Fredrik Rydman where she played the character Linda.
+Her vocals are featured on the show's soundtrack, which includes her solo "Vem faan e du".